 Money

-The pound (abbreviated as LE) is the currency of Egypt and one pound is 100 piasters.
+The pound (abbreviated as LE) is the currency of Egypt.
 The value of a note (text and figures) is shown in both Arabic and English.
 The front of notes always shows a mosque and on the back there are images of famous Egyptian and historical sites.

-ATMs dispense notes of 50 or 100 pounds.
-Try as soon as possible to break these into small bills because there is always a lack of change.
-You need to have 1, 5 or 10 LE notes for baksheesh (tips).
+ATMs dispense notes of 10, 20, 50, 100 and 200 pounds.
+Try as soon as possible to break the 50, 100 and 200 into small bills because there is always a lack of change.
+You need small money for baksheesh (tip) and for example taxi’s.

 Baksheesh